Cherry Liqueur Chocolates Recipe

 Once the chocolate has set completely they are ready to serve.
 They go together very well with Coffee after a meal or are delicious on their own as a special treat.

-Notes: Retain the Orange Liqueur after you have removed the cherries.
+Notes: Retain the liquor after you have removed the cherries.
 The flavour will be enhanced by the cherries so you can either drink it or use it for cooking.

-If orange liqueur is not for you, you can substitute it for brandy, whisky or even vodka.
+If Brandy is not for you, you can substitute it for whisky or even vodka.
 All will work equally well, which you choose will depend on your personal taste.

 Preperation time: